-In France the opposition Socialist and Communist parties agreed on Monday (13 March) night to present a united front against the ruling Centre-Right Coalition parties in next Sunday's (19 march) decisive general election run-off.
+Background: In France the opposition Socialist and Communist parties agreed on Monday (13 March) night to present a united front against the ruling Centre-Right Coalition parties in next Sunday's (19 march) decisive general election run-off.
 The agreement follows six months of disagreement between the opposition parties, and was announced after a meeting between Communist Party Chief Georges Marchais, Socialist leader Francois Mitterrand, and robert Fabre, leader of the small left-wing Radical Party.
 The combined left-wing parties took a slight lead of 1.9 per cent over the Government coalition in the first round of voting of Sunday (12 March).

 SYNOPSIS: After the results were announced, Prime Minister Raymond Barre spoke to newsmen in Paris.
 He said that he felt the Secretary General of the Socialist Party now finds himself in the position of needing the Communist Party which he had expected to dominate, and from now onwards the Communists would be dictating conditions as far as an electoral programme is concerned and the composition of any future government.

 Monsieur Barre went on to say that the centre-right had a comparable degree of power in the country, and that it is quite firm in its intent and capable of forming a parliamentary majority that would assure a stable government.
 He also pointed out that at the present moment nothing had been either won or lost by either side.